British Universities Ice Hockey Association

-The British Universities Ice Hockey Association was founded in spring term 2003 by a group of hockey players from the universities of Oxford, London, Nottingham and Newcastle.
+The British Universities Ice Hockey Association was founded during the spring term 2003 by a group of hockey players from the universities of Oxford, London, Nottingham and Newcastle.

 History of the BUIHA

 The British Universities Ice Hockey Association, or BUIHA, was formed in response to the growing number of universities with ice hockey programmes in an effort to provide students with competitive ice hockey whilst at university, no matter what their level of play.

 The notion to form the BUIHA first arose in Easter 2003.
 The idea was to simply form a divisional competition for the existing university teams.
 Development over the summer of 2003 led to a committee being put in place, a schedule being set and a number of teams signed up to take part in the first ever BUIHA University Cup.
 The National Championships was already an existing competition.
 Indeed, the 2003/04 formative season finished in style at the National Championships weekend where the then 13 member teams battled it out for The Rawlinson Plate & The Hopkins Plate.

 The following season, to further the BUIHA objective of progression at all levels of the sport, the BUIHA introduced Division 3.
 Also joining the BUIHA in its second season were a number of new university teams, a number that would be again bolstered in its 3rd season, bringing the total teams for 2005-6 to 29.

-The 2008/09 Season saw the Bristol Lions enter for the 1st time.
+The 2008/09 season saw the Bristol Lions enter for the first time.
 The sole new entrant in the 2009/10 season were the newly formed Kent Knights, who arrived on the scene with an old friend lining up in a Knights roster.
-It was the time that Old Skool had ended his association with Imperial College Devils and was playing for his University for the very first time.
+It was the time that Old Skool had ended his association with Imperial College Devils and was playing for his university for the very first time.
 The 2010/11 season saw the Oxford Women's Blues join their Cambridge counterparts in Division 3 South, and in 2012 we saw a team from St Andrews enter the National Championships in Tier II.

 In the 2012/13 there was a change in cup competition structure, with Division 3 becoming Non-checking Division 1, and the addition of a third checking division.
 New teams joined the competition from UCL and University of East Anglia, and a reformed Northumbria team joined as the Kings.
 Unfortunately, the season started without the return of teams from Bristol and Huddersfield.

 2013/14 Season saw the Birmingham Eagles finally gain recognition for their Students Guild, part of the deal saw the club rebranded as the Birmingham Lions to fall inline with the other sports clubs at the university.